Artist Bio

 I believe in approaching the canvas the same way we approach life: letting go of expectations and enjoying the process by being present.
 Painting, to me, became one of the best ways to help me heal from my PTSD but also a crucial routine in regulating my nervous system.
 My outlook of life has always been emotion led, and often I turn to sketches and painting to understand myself better but to also rid myself of the so-called, “brain rot” from consuming modern day technology we Gen Z people use everyday for social media, and reset my mind.

 Both my childhood nickname and my pseudonym being “Janjan” I create art to honor my inner child.
 Intention to play and being whimsical has always been the start of every creative project and I tend to channel this by playing music before I start.
-It wasn’t until I started playing around with paint that my artistic vision would come to me, and soon what once just messy random strokes become images I slowly form and hone over time.
+It wasn’t until I started playing around with my sketchbook that my artistic vision would come to me, and soon what once just messy random strokes become images I slowly form and hone over time.

 Acrylic paint is not the only medium I’ve played around with.
 I’ve explored and enjoyed watercolors, gouache, textural paintings, clay, and mixed media, and I learned more about my own creative process in each of these mediums.
 My creativity often becomes a temporary ‘escape’ from the real world, but that small sliver of escapism during my creative process soon enough reveals another perception of how I view the world, in turn, deepening the relationship with myself.
 If I would find a way to love myself again, I wouldn’t want it any other way than to paint my heart away.